 Yet another leading cause of a faulty HVAC unit is the occurrence of a refrigerant leak.
-This is a problem that is commonly diagnosed by an Orlando AC repair company, but the reasons why it happened are unknown to the home owner.
+This is a problem that is commonly diagnosed by an Orlando AC repair company like Ambrose Air, Inc., but the reasons why it happened are unknown to the home owner.
 What causes refrigerant leaks, and why are they so bad for your home?
 Believe it or not, they aren’t just bad for your home, but they cause damage to the environment as well.

 Leading Causes for Leaks

 Shrader valves, heat pump accumulators, and capillary tubes are the three leading parts that cause this problem to occur.
 We’re going to lay out in more detail what each part does, and why it can cause the leak.

 Every unit has a similar structure to it, and within that is the shrader valve.
 This is where you will hear the coolant leak, and the need to replace this part is extremely important.
 The shrader valve allows technicians to check pressures or charge the system, and if it is indeed this problem, then you are in luck, as it is traditionally one of the easiest to fix.

 Another leading cause is when the heat pump accumulator begins to rust, and therefore holes begin to appear, where Freon or refrigerant can leak out.
 This is not an easy fix, as the entire system needs to be recovered and replaced, and a new accumulator installed.
 The best way to prevent this from happening is to apply a rust preventing paint to the accumulator, thus preventing the steel from rusting and creating cavities.

 Capillary tubes inside the evaporator coil can also get small fissures in them, because they are constantly rubbing together due to the system running, and the friction that occurs can ultimately cause these little holes.
 Fixing capillary tubes is as easy as cutting the affected area and soldering a larger piece of copper tubing over this capillary tube.